 Far be it from me, a habitual photo editor and user of flowery language, to condemn a little polish.

-There’s nothing wrong with wanting to look good in a photo or applying a little post production to fix the lens flare or the lack of colour.
+There’s nothing wrong with wanting to look good in a photo or applying a little post-production to fix the lens flare or the lack of color.
 After all, cameras don’t capture the scene as you saw it, so there’s nothing wrong with bringing it up to the standard you saw.

 But unless you’re pimping the destination or the hotel, there’s no need to give them the full glamour treatment.
 You can post a no-makeup selfie, let your gut hang where it naturally hangs in that beach shot, or post the food as it looked.

 Embrace your unique ugliness!

 Remove the words ‘blessed’ and ‘lucky’ from your vocabulary

 Don’t say how ‘blessed’ you are to be traveling.
 Don’t be that guy.
 You’re not an asshole.